-On Monday, parade organizers announced the 95th Findlay Market Opening Day Parade will be routed away from Race Street because of construction for the streetcar project.
+Parade organizers said in February the 95th Findlay Market Opening Day Parade will be routed away from Race Street because of construction for the streetcar project.

 Historically, Race Street, where Findlay Market is located, has been the main north-south route for the parade celebrating all things Cincinnati Reds.